shaikatcse/EnergyPLANDomainKnowledgeEAStep1/mutationResults/AalborgProblem/SPEA2WithDKMutation/readme.txt

 long seed [] = {154568, 148456, 447514, 458475, 274587, 712584, 975572, 585464, 467542, 686544 };
 The seeds are same that is used in initilization experiment.
 It'll help to compare with typical SPEA2 as two algorithms starts from same initialized individuals.

+mergeFUN_SDK: merge all 30 runs for SPEA2 with DK mutation